stefanind/parameter-golf/README.md

 #### Requests for PRs

 Breakthrough ideas are rarely immediately state-of-the-art, instead, they're developed slowly, first demonstrating signs-of-life, iterated on, then only ultimately optimized on the systems side.
 Don't get discouraged if a new algorithm doesn't instantly beat the best leaderboard run or even the naive baseline.
-We recommend first ignoring step times and systems cost, since those can often be optimized after the fact, and using the same number of steps as your baseline without looking at the time.
-Once you prove you can beat the baseline with the method you can then start focusing on how to also make it fast.
+If you have an idea you believe in, consider ignoring step times early on: once you prove you can beat the baseline in the same # of steps you can then start focusing on how to also make it fast.

-We'd love to see weird & creative ideas in the challenge, since you never know what may end up working.
+We'd love to see weird & creative ideas in the challenge, since you never know what may work in the end.
 Most likely, these will be a good fit in our unlimited compute leaderboard as non-record submissions.
 We have some requests for what we'd love to see people implement:

 - [x] 1-bit quantization - [implementation](records/track_non_record_16mb/2026-03-24_106M_Binary_Asymmetric_UNet_FP8_15L_8192BPE_YaRN_NeoMuon_Smear/README.md)
 - [x] Ternary quantization - [implementation](records/track_10min_16mb/2026-03-24_74M_Ternary_UNet_FP8_10L_8192BPE_YaRN_NeoMuon/README.md)